 One of the most complex issues to understand in this area is whether or not your insurance will cover any part of your costs.
 At SOBA College Recovery we provide a free insurance verification to all prospective patients so they can understand what expenses they will be liable for.
+We provide a free addiction treatment insurance verification at our substance abuse treatment center.
 To take advantage of this service, all patients need to do is fill in the form on our website.

 What If My Insurance Does Not Cover Addiction Treatment, or I Am Unemployed or Uninsured?

-A person can feel resigned to choosing a small rehab facility, or a short stay, because they feel they cannot afford anything more.
-Before you choose to stay in a place that you think could be inadequate for your needs due to financial pressure, explore every avenue for supplemental financial help.
+A person can feel resigned to choosing a small rehab facility, or a short stay because they feel they cannot afford anything more.
+You shouldn’t choose to stay in a place that you think could be inadequate for your needs due to financial pressure.
+Exploring every avenue for supplemental financial help is beneficial.
 You could secure loans, subsidies or funding that could help you stay somewhere, and for a length of time, that you feel could truly help you.